Get

 How Do Cats Grieve?

 Socialization is essential to a cat’s ability to thrive.
-While cats are more adaptive to group changes than dogs, they still bond with other household pets and act as dependents for their owners.
-As these figures play critical roles in the cat’s life as companions and providers, their loss can cause behaviors akin to separation anxiety.
+Cats are able to adapt to group living and form strong bonds with other household pets and their owners.
+As these figures play critical roles in the cat’s life as companions and providers, their loss can cause behavioural changes.

 The ASPCA’s Companion Animal Mourning Project explored the effect of losing an animal companion on cats.
 The study found 65% of cats showed behavioral changes indicative of grief, including: